dfinity/ic/rs/tests/README.md

 Note: This requires the commit to be built by CI/CD, i.e. it must be pushed to the remote and an MR has to be created.
 If the script can't find artifacts for the current commit, it will fail.

-Below is the usage of the "legacy" System Tests.
+Below is the usage of the "legacy" system tests.

 To run all tests, but still log debug-level messages to `my-log` we run: